AnnaMaria Cardinalli: Musical career

-Cardinalli, performing as "AnnaMaria", is a classical and flamenco guitarist, as well an operatic contralto, noted by reviewers for both technical complexity and a feminine sensuality in her interpretive style.
+Cardinalli, performing as "AnnaMaria", is a classical and flamenco guitarist, as well as an operatic contralto, noted by reviewers for both technical complexity and a feminine sensuality in her interpretive style.
 Her performances include a solo recital at the Kennedy Center, appearances for the Prince of Spain and Pope John Paul II, and multiple performances of the Concierto de Aranjuez with various orchestras.

 Operatic roles of note have included the First Norn in Wagner's Gotterdammerung at New York's Lincoln Center and La Zia Principessa in Puccini's Suor Angelica, which Cardinalli has performed frequently in the United States and Europe.
 Cardinalli's discography includes guitar and vocal work, as well as one operatic contribution to a hip-hop album featuring Kanye West and John Legend.

 A characteristic of Cardinalli's career is the extent to which she donates proceeds and performs benefit engagements to assist Catholic, humanitarian, and veterans' causes.
 In 2015, examples included a filmed concert benefiting the preservation of San Miguel Mission, the oldest church in the U.S., which airs frequently on the global cable network EWTN (with a reach of 250 million homes in 140 countries), and a New York performance of Elgar's Sea Pictures, a rarely performed song cycle for contralto with Orchestra Amadeus to benefit the anti-human-trafficking efforts of Covenant House with homeless youth.
+By 2017, she announced that all proceeds from her future musical endeavors will be donated to the charitable ends of a Catholic organization which seeks to open a home for children at risk for exploitation and works currently in outreach to the homeless.

-Cardinalli is closely associated with the Chicago Studio of Professional Singing and highly credits Janice Pantazelos as her vocal instructor.
+Cardinalli highly credits Janice Pantazelos as her vocal instructor and Craig Alden Dell as her guitaristic inspiration.

 Working as AnnaMaria, Cardinalli has released 12 CD's.